Thomas Dunbabin: Military service

 During World War II, he attained the rank of lieutenant colonel as a SOE Field Commander behind enemy lines in occupied Crete.
-He was, from 1942, the senior British liaison officer with the resistance and it was during this period he earned his DSO.
+Remembered as a particularly modest man, he was, from 1942, the senior British liaison officer with the resistance and it was during this period he earned his DSO.
 He used the Greek codename Yanni and was also known to locals as Tom.
 His role was made more difficult by the rivalry between various Greek resistance groups.
-Those he worked with on the island included Patrick Leigh Fermor, John Pendlebury, Manolis Paterakis, Sandy Rendel, and Dennis Ciclitira.
+Those he worked with on the island included Patrick Leigh Fermor, Xan Fielding, John Pendlebury, Manolis Paterakis, Sandy Rendel, and Dennis Ciclitira.
+One of the operations carried out was the notorious capture of General Heinrich Kreipe in April 1944, in which, however, Dunbabin played no active part due to illness.
+(In her 1973 book The Villa Ariadne, Dilys Powell writes: “Whether Tom Dunbabin approved of the plan I very much doubt; level-headed, he may have feared the consequences for the Cretans.")

+In his translation of George Psychoundakis’, The Cretan Runner (1993), Leigh Fermor records: “Tom Dunbabin – O Tom – raggedest of guerrillas, a scholar gypsy, Fellow of All Souls in peace-time, distinguished classical scholar and author of The Western Greeks… who eventually became head of mission…” The resistance recollections of Psychoundakis fully document his memories of Dunbabin’s activities on Crete.

+Dunbabin was sent in 1945 to Athens to work as the director of the Monuments, Fine Arts, and Archives section in Greece.

+For his services to the country, on 16 January 1948 the Greek state awarded him the Gold Cross of the Royal Order of the Phoenix (Τάγμα του Φοίνικος - Χρυσούς Σταυρός.

-One of the operations carried out was the capture of General Heinrich Kreipe in April 1944.
-His obituary in the Times notes his finest achievement was using his influence to keep peace between various partisan groups and is credited with saving the island from the turmoil experienced on the mainland during the Greek Civil War.
+Dunbabin's obituary in the London Times notes his finest achievement was using his influence to keep peace between various partisan groups and is credited with saving the island from the turmoil experienced on the mainland during the Greek Civil War.

-A transcription of Dunbabin’s own account of his time on Crete was prepared by his nephew and published (in Greek and English) in 2015 by the Society of Cretan Historical Studies, Heraklion.
+A transcription of Dunbabin's own account of his time on Crete was prepared by his nephew, also named Tom Dunbabin, and published as T.J.
+Dunbabin: An archaeologist at war (in Greek and English) in 2015 by the Society of Cretan Historical Studies, Heraklion.